HayataSama/wallpaper/README.md

-# HayataSama Wallpapers
+# Wallpapers

-Here I've gathered some of my favorite wallpapers.
+Different wallpapers that I've found around the web.